 In addition to the substantive and technical side of DS-TT, there is always a lot of work behind the scenes to keep our organization in order.
 Gertrude likes to pick things up, for example, she helped ICCCR 2016 in the SOS Emergency Garage, and she has organizational talents.
 She has since become an important team member and supports the activities of DS-TT in the position of secretary.

-Gerbert graduated from the HTS Zwolle in 1990, specializing in Mechanical Engineering.
-He worked for various engineering firms, mostly in specialty machine construction for various companies and has been working as a Senior Manufacturing Engineer at Lagerwey Wind B.V in recent years.
-His challenge is not so much with the wind turbines themselves, but even more with tooling and equipment to assemble the turbines.
+Gerbert graduated from the University of Applied Science in Zwolle back in 1990, specializing in Mechanical Engineering.
+He worked for various engineering firms, mostly in special machine and tools design and development for various companies and is currently working as a Senior Manufacturing Engineer at Lagerwey Wind B.V.
+His challenge is not so much with the wind turbines themselves, but focussed on tooling and equipment to assemble the bigger and bigger turbines.

-The Citroën virus was born with the GSA and BX from dad and from a young age Gerbert tinkered with everything that could be taken apart and repaired.
-Initially, together with father, the work on cars began; from its first Renault 5 to its current Citroën C5.
-His DSpécial, which quietly waits for more attention in a garage box, is a long-term project.
+The Citroën virus was born with the GSA and BX from his dad and from young age Gerbert tinkered with everything that could be taken apart and repair.
+Initially, together with father, working on cars began; from his first Renault 5 to his current Citroën C5.
+His DSpécial, which quietly waited for the necessary TLC in a shed, was a long-term project.
+But during the last edition of Citromobile this goddess was brought back to life in only 2 days.
 As a Citrofile in heart and soul, he was in possession of CX, Xm, Xantia, ID and C5.
-Many know Gerbert as the inventor of the Oilsaver for the various engines of PSA, BMW and Mini, which already show a high oil consumption.
+Many know Gerbert as the inventor of the Oilsaver for the various engines of PSA, BMW and Mini, of which some show an excessive high oil consumption.
+The oilsaver, a cheap and easy to install add-on, brings this down with up to 50%.